streaming-across-network/360_video_streaming_across_the_network/README.md

 You can run it over the terminal.

-# Setting up 360 Camera (modell GoPro Max):
+# Setting up 360 Camera (model GoPro Max):

-you can find the instructions on the "presentation_360video.pdf" Appendix section down below.
+you can find the instructions on the "presentation_360video.pdf" Appendix-section down below.

 Any other RTMP compatible camera will work too.